Skip to main content

 This document contains guidance for staff on the trust’s pest control policy.

-All sightings of pests or evidence of their existence should be reported in the first instance to the organisation in control of the building.
+All sightings of pests or evidence of their existence should be reported in the first instance to the organisation in control of the building and reported on the website Estates Helpdesk (Evolution Reach) in the web browser or select the Estates Helpdesk from the trust’s intranet favourites.
 The information required will include:

-• the location, for example, ward, department, and clinic
+• the location, for example, ward, department, clinic

 • type of pest if known